sw517/vue-carousel/README.md

 {
   previous: "&amp;lt;",
   next: "&amp;gt;",
+  buttonStyles: null,
   showButtons: true,
+  showPagination: false,
+  paginationNumbered: false,
-  buttonStyles: null
+  paginationStyles: null
 }
 </code></pre>
       </td>
       <td>
-        Change the contents and styles of the previous/next controls for the carousel.
-HTML can be passed in a String.<br/> Styles must be passed as an object.
+        Change the contents and styles of the previous/next controls and pagination for the carousel.
+HTML can be passed in a String to `previous` and `next`.<br/> Styles must be passed as an object.
         Example:
 <pre><code class="language-javascript">
 {